-The primary facilities to be used for both the Phase 1 and 2 test programs are INL laboratories and one or more demonstration sites in North Dakota.
-The current primary facility that has been identified for the field demonstration is the Bakkan Western waste processing facility which is currently in startup mode.
-In addition, demonstration at a TENORM disposal facility and a well head site are proposed, although these sites have not yet been identified.
+The primary facilities to be used for both the Phase 2A and 2B test programs are INL laboratories and one or more demonstration sites in North Dakota.
+The current primary facility that has been identified for the field demonstration is the Secure Energy TENORM collection site.
+In addition, a demonstration at the Secure Energy waste disposal site is proposed.
 Demonstrations at field sites will be used to demonstrate the capability and speed of the IWSS technology as well as its use in a field environment.